Using a data cube to join tables

 Columns such as 'ProductID' are referred to as implicit hierarchies.
 You can add value to your data cube by replacing such columns with multi-level hierarchies which have been pre-defined outside of the data cube.

-Follow the same steps as above to replace the OrderDate column with a time dimension hierarchy.
-The final output of the data cube is shown below.
+Follow the same steps to replace the OrderDate column with a time dimension hierarchy.

 2.10.
 Data preview

-Once the Process Result transform is configured, click the DATA PREVIEW tab to preview some of the resulting data produced by the overall ETL process.
+Click the Data Preview tab to preview the resulting data produced by the ETL process.

 2.11.
 Check in